souravs17031999/Federatedencryption-showcase/README.md

 ## This project aims to achieve federated learning training of model and then testing on encrypted dataset and model using pytorch and pysyft.

 ## Dataset : MNIST
-> (Intent behind using simple dataset due to some constrainsts in implementing fully with CNN layers and optimizers , the motive is to combine privacy preserving techniques using pysyft)
+> (Intent behind using the simple dataset is the main motive which is to combine privacy preserving techniques using pysyft)

 ![](pics/google.gif)